Team-managed space permissions

 Delete any attachment

 While some teams may reserve this permission for management roles, open organizations can benefit from granting this power to autonomous team members.
-For example, if the issue requires images from a designer to help describe the work, it might be beneficial for team members to keep attachments up to date, even if they aren’t the owner of the original attachment.
+For example, if the work item requires images from a designer to help describe the work, it might be beneficial for team members to keep attachments up to date, even if they aren’t the owner of the original attachment.

 Delete any comment

-Delete any issue
+Delete any work item

 Delete any work log entry